Chapter 5122-27 Minimum Requirements for Integrated Clinical Records

-Any service contact provided by a provider that is paid for by the Ohio medicaid program for community mental health or community addiction services, or in whole or in part by any community mental health board of alcohol, drug addiction, and mental health service or federal or department block grant funding shall be subject to the provisions of this chapter.
+Any service contact provided by a provider that is paid for in whole or in part by any community mental health board of alcohol, drug addiction, and mental health service or federal or department block grant funding shall be subject to the provisions of this chapter.

 (3) That voluntarily request certification.

 (B) These rules do not diminish or enhance the authority of boards of alcohol, drug addiction, and mental health services to administer the community mental health or addiction treatment system pursuant to the Ohio Revised Code, and applicable federal law.

 (C) The provisions of the rules contained in this chapter are applicable to all services certified by the department; except for the following services and where specifically exempted :